Fork–exec: Description

 The parent process can either continue execution or wait for the child process to complete.
-The child, after discovering that it is the child, replaces itself completely with another program, so that the code and address space of the original program are lost.
+The child, after discovering that it is the child, will most often then replace itself completely with another program, so that the code and address space of the original program are lost.
+This replacement is, however, a choice of the architecture one builds the given program on, and is therefore not an obligatory step in the child process' life.

 If the parent chooses to wait for the child to die, then the parent will receive the exit code of the program that the child executed.
 To prevent the child becoming a zombie the parent should call wait on its children, either periodically or upon receiving the SIGCHLD signal, which indicates a child process has terminated.

 One can also asynchronously wait on their children to finish, by using a signal handler for SIGCHLD, if they need to ensure everything is cleaned up.
 Here's an example of a signal handler that catches any incoming SIGCHLD signals and handles multiple concurrent signals received.